radekwilk/Git-101-Project/README.md

-# Git-101-Project
+# Git-101-Project - New version

-This is my take on Git and GitHub 101

 Hello Kalob, this is my line on local computer.
-I will push this to the GitHum in a minute (I hope) :-)
+I will push this to the GitHum in a minute (I hope) :-) Hello again Kalob.
+So my local update was usccessful as you can see.
+This line and line above are made on GitHub.
+I'm going to pull it to local caomputer now.